Does hypnosis work for erectile dysfunction?

 - Systematic desensitisation – the patient imagines various anxiety provoking situations whilst in a hypnotically induced state of relaxation.
 This is most effective for anxiety induced ED (Auerbach & Kilmann,1977).

 - Cognitive approaches – the internal thought processes are adjusted and re-focused away from erectile failure onto something more useful: giving pleasure, enjoying sex, how stimulating your partner is.
-Often this will be combined with systematic desensitisation to make a form of Cognitive behavioural therapy which has a proven effectiveness with erectile dysfunction even without the addition of hypnosis (Xueqian & Heqin’s 1990).
+Often this will be combined with systematic desensitisation to make a form of Cognitive behavioural therapy (CBT) which has proven effective with erectile dysfunction even without the addition of hypnosis (Xueqian & Heqin’s 1990).

-- Psychodynamic approaches – these involve exploring relationships, both past and present, and traumas.
-Pioneered in hypnosis by Crailneck (1982 & Crasilneck and Hall 1985), who treated over 500 men using these approaches, 83% of whom were still enjoying full erectile function a years later.
+- Psychodynamic approaches – these involve exploring relationships, both past and present and traumas.
+Pioneered in hypnosis by Harold Crailneck (1982 & Crasilneck and Hall 1985), who treated over 500 men using these approaches, 83% of whom were still enjoying full erectile function a years later.

 To want to find out What is a hypnotherapy session like?